needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

 | **View Bounds**    | The size of the x-ray clipping region. |

 > [!TIP]
-> In the sample environments, the GameObjects with **X-Ray Region** components attached are named "ClippingRegion".
+> In the sample environments, the GameObjects with X-Ray Region components attached are named **ClippingRegion**.